Customer segmentation and personalization go hand in hand for marketers.

 Determining which customer segments to build depends on your business as well as what you want to learn about your niche audience and what drives their buyer’s journeys.

-A note about customer segmentation and martech
+Customer segmentation and martech

 Before we share specific types of customer segmentation, let’s eliminate any concerns you may have about building segments without help from marketing operations or IT colleagues.